Embernet-ai/Emberburn/README.md

 > Sometimes you need fake industrial data that's more reliable than your actual production environment.
 This is that.

-A lightweight, configurable OPC UA server built with Python that simulates industrial process tags **AND publishes data to 9 different protocols simultaneously**.
+A lightweight, configurable OPC UA server built with Python that simulates industrial process tags **AND publishes data to 12 different protocols simultaneously**.
 Perfect for testing Ignition Edge, SCADA systems, or any OPC UA client without needing actual hardware.
 Or money.
 Or patience.

-Now with MQTT, REST API, Sparkplug B, Kafka, AMQP, WebSocket, MODBUS TCP, and OPC UA Client mode!
+Now with MQTT, REST API, Sparkplug B, Kafka, AMQP, WebSocket, MODBUS TCP, GraphQL, InfluxDB, Alarms, OPC UA Client, AND a beautiful web-based configuration UI!
 (Yes, we got carried away.
 No, we're not sorry.)

 ## What Does This Actually Do?
 *The TL;DR for People With Deadlines*